 Dark fantasy anime can often become a mixed bag for the fandom.
 This is evident by the genre’s few characters to rise to a level of favorite.
 There is that one diamond in the rough that sets the internet ablaze.
 This is very much the case with our sixth entry born in the month of June, Juuzou Suzuya.

-Juuzou Suzuya’s backstory is tragic and sheds light into his hatred of ghouls.
+Juuzou Suzuya’s backstory is tragic and sheds light on his hatred of ghouls.
 Born Rei Suzuya, a ghoul known as Big Madam would kidnap the young child.
 She physically tortured and manipulated the young lad under the premise of love.
 Big Madam would go on to castrate Juuzou with a hammer and begin dressing him as a girl.
 While under Big Madam’s care, he would perform circus tricks and gladiatorial combat for ghouls at the Ghoul Restaurant.
 In spite of her many injustices, Juuzou would lovingly consider Big Madam his mother.

 The Commission of Counter Ghoul (CCG) would free Rei Suzuya from his imprisonment.
 Upon the recommendation of CCG agent Yukinori Shinohara, Juuzou would return to society and attend Academy Junior School.
-His years of abuse would manifest itself in bizarre behavior and violent outbursts, which concerned peers, educators and CCG agents.
+His years of abuse would manifest themselves in bizarre behavior and violent outbursts, which concerned peers, educators, and CCG agents.
 As a CCG agent, Juuzou would achieve the rank of Special Class Ghoul Investigator and leader of the Suzuya Squad.
 His abilities would place him on a collision course with anime’s protagonist.

 Surprisingly, we can empathize with how Juuzou Suzuya interacts within the Tokyo Ghoul world.
-Our ability to emotionally connect while rejecting Rei’s ruthless spirit is the hallmark of great character deign.
+Our ability to emotionally connect while rejecting Rei’s ruthless spirit is the hallmark of great character design.
 In various ways, Juuzou Suzuya’s story would have made a better narrative than the anime’s protagonist would.